Sacroiliac Joint

 TESTS

 3. Gaenslen's Test.
-The examiner will have you lay on the side of the table so that one buttock and the unsupported leg drop over the edge and the opposite supported leg is flexed to the chest.
-In this position, SI joint problems will cause pain because of stress to the joints.
+The examiner will have you lay on the side of the table so that one buttock and the unsupported leg drop over the edge and the opposite knee is flexed to the chest.
+In this position SI joint problems will cause pain because of stress to the joints.

-4. Patrick's faber Test; the knee and hip are flexed, and the knee is then pressed outwards into the lotus position to test for hip and SIJ mobility.
+4. Patrick's faber Test.
+The knee and hip are flexed and the thigh is then pressed outwards into the lotus position to check for femoroacetabular and sacroiliac joint mobility.

 The joints in the lower leg are vulnerable if the SIJ is fixated; an ankle sprain may occur for example.

-In addition, there is a small range of movement that can be obtained only passively by the examiner; this movement is called joint play, or accessory ROM.
+In addition, there is a small range of movement that can be obtained only passively by the examiner.
+This is called joint play or accessory ROM.

-These accessory movements of the sacroiliac joint are not under voluntary control; they are necessary, however, for full painless function of the joint and full range-of-motion of the joint.
+These accessory movements of the sacroiliac joint are not under voluntary control; they are necessary, however for painless function of the joint and full range of motion.

 EXERCISES FOR SACROILIAC JOINT PAIN